IvoVellekoop/openwfs/docs/source/readme.rst

 Further troubleshooting can be performed with the :func:`~.troubleshoot` function, which estimates the following fidelities:

-* :attr:`~.WFSTroubleshootResult.fidelity_non_modulated`: The fidelity reduction due to non-modulated light., e. g. due to reflection from the front surface of the SLM.
+* :attr:`~.WFSTroubleshootResult.fidelity_non_modulated`: The fidelity reduction due to non-modulated light., e.g. due to reflection from the front surface of the SLM.
 * :attr:`~.WFSTroubleshootResult.fidelity_decorrelation`: The fidelity reduction due to decorrelation of the field during the measurement.

 All fidelity estimations are combined to make an order of magnitude estimation of the expected enhancement. :func:`~.troubleshoot` returns a ``WFSTroubleshootResult`` object containing the outcome of the different tests and analyses, which can be printed to the console as a comprehensive troubleshooting report with the method :meth:`~.WFSTroubleshootResult.report()`.
 See ``examples/troubleshooter_demo.py`` for an example of how to use the automatic troubleshooter.